Eviction after a section 8 notice

 What is a section 8 notice?

-A section 8 notice is a landlord's first step towards ending either:
+Your landlord can give you a section 8 notice as a first step towards ending either an:

 Legal reasons for eviction are called 'grounds for possession' on the notice.

 Your landlord must prove the grounds for possession in court.

 Keep talking to your landlord.
 They may delay court action if you can get your rent back on track and pay off any arrears.